The best guidebook for first time trekkers in Nepal

 I’ve also taken one of the best features from my other guidebooks and included them in this trekking guidebook – scalable maps!
 In other words you can zoom right in on a trail.

 Why is this guidebook to trekking in Nepal better than the other brands?

 Trekking in Nepal is one of the country’s greatest assets and a one-in-a-lifetime trips for visitors.
 There have been countless guidebooks written about epic trekking in the Himalayas.
 This guidebook is the most updated in the world.

 Most guidebooks write about a trail telling you to what lies ahead and how it looks.
 This guidebook tells you where you are, what’s ahead and shows you a photograph from everyday on the trek – you really will know what to expect!

 Maps are the bane of most trekking guidebooks.
 It certainly was one of the most time consuming aspects of writing this one.
 The maps here were created using GPS waypoints, real time trekking guides, trekkers along with me in groups and as individuals.
 The maps in this book are scalable – meaning you can zoom right in!

 These are just some of the things that current guidebooks fail to realise.
 They treat trekking almost like you should already know where and what you are doing at all times.
 This guidebook let’s you decide, shows you the way with comprehensive descriptions, photographs and maps.

-Most importantly, lots has happened recently in Nepal from the earthquake in 2015 to just last month on the Manaslu trek where there was a landslide – I’ve purposely taken Manaslu out of this guidebook because I don’t believe it is a safe route at the moment.
+Most importantly, lots has happened recently in Nepal from the earthquake in 2015 to the Manaslu trek in 2016 when there was a landslide – I’ve purposely taken Manaslu out of this guidebook because I don’t believe it is a safe route at the moment.

 I don’t blame big brand guidebooks for not being able to keep things up-to-date.
 They can’t budget for it anymore.
 However, I can as I am in country, understand it and have teams in place who go out trekking who keep me updated.
 You really can’t get better than that!